Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 • Used to secure connections to wired and wireless networks via rotating key security and avoiding

-Open/Un-Encrypted or static key (PSK) connections
+Open/Un-Encrypted or static key (PSK) connections.

-• 802.1X is used in corporate and campus settings where users get authorized or removed from network
+• 802.1X is used in corporate and campus settings where users get authorized or removed from network access as they enter and leave the organization.

 Are IEEE 802.1X and Wi-Fi the Same?